storacha/ipfs-car/README.md

 To pack files into content-addressable archives, you can use the following:

-- `createFileEncoderStream` a factory function for creating a `ReadbaleStream` that encodes a single file into DAG `Block`s.
+- `createFileEncoderStream` a factory function for creating a `ReadableStream` that encodes a single file into DAG `Block`s.
-- `createDirectoryEncoderStream` a factory function for creating a `ReadbleStream` for encoding a directory of files into DAG `Block`s.
+- `createDirectoryEncoderStream` a factory function for creating a `ReadableStream` for encoding a directory of files into DAG `Block`s.
 - `CAREncoderStream` a `TransformStream` sub-class that you can write `Block`s to and read `Uint8Array` CAR file data from.

 To unpack content-addressable archives to files, you should use `@ipld/car` and `ipfs-unixfs-exporter` modules.